 Pooja Garg, Founder Managing Editor

-Anu Mahadev, Editor
+Anu Mahadev, Senior Editor

 An abuse victim in past, Anu Mahadev is a poet based in New Jersey.
 She is a 2016 MFA graduate of the Drew University’s MFA program in Madison, NJ.
 With two poetry collections to her credit, Anu is a curious reader and lifelong learner.
 She is passionate and outspoken about issues such as domestic violence, girls’ education and independence, and depression/bipolar disorder.
 She loves music, languages, animals and long walks.

 Akila Gopalakrishnan, Editor

 G. Akila juggles the muse, work, home and an eight-year-old daughter.
 She engages in free verse and the Japanese forms of haiku and haibun written in English language.
 She has read and conducted workshops in writers’ carnivals organized in Hyderabad and her works have been published in anthologies and several reputed online and print journals.
 She has presented poetry at various reading events such as the Goa Arts and Literature Festival, 2016, TEDx at VNR VJIET College in Hyderabad last year and the Young Writers Festival 2017 edition of Sahitya Akademi in Jammu.
 She is also an active member of the Twin City Poetry Club, Hyderabad.
 Her poem ‘Stains’ is one of the ten poems shortlisted for the The Woman Inc. Sakhi Award 2017.
 Currently, she is deciphering contours of a dream in her first manuscript of poetry.